Aperjump/Aperjump.github.io/_posts/2018-05-10-Lexical Analysis.md

 ### 2 Input Buffer
 In Dragon book, we can see the example of Fortran language, which justifies the need to look ahead to help tokenize strings.
 1. The goal is to partition the string.
 This is implemented by reading left-to-right, recognizing one token at a time.
-2. "Lookahead" may be required to decide where one token ends and the next token begins.
+2. "Lookahead" may be required to decide where one token ends and the next token begins. (we want to minimize look ahead)

 There are many situations where we need to look at least one additional character ahead.
 ![image](/assets/images/1525925908025.png)